Why Skala won’t have artboards

 Zoom intent is impossible to know #

 It’s not possible to hit a single keyboard shortcut and have the document zoom and position change to fit the current artboard to the window, in a reliable way.
-This is because it’s often hard or impossible to know which artboard the user wants to show.
+This is because it’s often hard or impossible to know which artboard the customer wants to show.

 Is it the artboard that is closest to the centre of the window?
 The artboard that has the most area in the window?
 The artboard that’s selected?
 What if no artboard is selected?
 The last artboard that was selected?
 What if the document was just opened and there is no selection history?
 The topmost artboard, if there’s a stacking order?
 If all else fails, use the first artboard?
 Or, disable the ability if you can’t be sure?

 Complex logic like that will be perceived as unpredictable by the customer, and I consider fit to screen to be an essential feature.